marcocondrache/bd-project/docs/technical_analysis.md

 - The user completes the order, i.e., pays for the products.
 - _The `buyer_order` entity is updated to "finalized"_
+- _The `cart` entity is updated to "finalized"_
+- _The `product` amount and locked amount is decreased_
-- For each seller, _A new `seller_order` entity with the sellers' products present in the cart is created, with status "created"_
+- For each seller,
+    - _A new `seller_order` entity with the sellers' products present in the cart is created, with status "created"_

 ### Get the buyers' orders

 > TODO

 **Input**: (buyer_guid*)